-The tumor analysis requires neutral buffered formalin-.
-Results of the Oncotype DX® assay are available within 10 to 14 days from the date the tumor sample is received at Genomic Health.
+The tumor analysis requires one fixed paraffin embedded tumor block (neutral buffered formalinis the preferred fixative).
+Results of the Oncotype DX® assay are available within 7 to 10 days from the date the tumor sample is received at Genomic Health.
 You will need to 1) complete an order for your patient, 2) have a Oncotype DX Specimen Collection and Transportation Kit on hand, and 3) prepare and submit the specimen.
 To prepare the specimen for submission, please see the information below:

 Oncotype DX Specimen Types